-The number of residential building permits for the construction of new or additional dwelling units which may be issued during any one building year shall be limited to 3% of the number of year-round single family dwellings existing at the commencement of the building year.
+The number of new dwelling units that will be permitted to be constructed during any one building year shall be limited to 3% of the number of year-round dwellings units including Accessory Dwelling Units (ADUs), existing at the commencement of the building year.
 The building year shall begin on the day after the annual Town Meeting and run to the date of the next annual Town Meeting.

-For the purposes of this Article, a permit to replace an existing residence with a new one shall not be counted towards the limit so long as the existing residence meets one of the following criteria:

-A. The structure was built with a residential building permit and received a Certificate of Occupancy, or

-B. If built before permits were issued, has been occupied as a dwelling unit continuously for the previous 5 years.
+For the purposes of this Article, a permit to replace an existing residence with a new one shall not be counted towards the limit so long as the existing residence meets one of the following criteria: A. The structure was built with a residential building permit and received a Certificate of Occupancy, or B. If built before permits were issued, has been occupied as a dwelling unit continuously for the previous 5 years.